brianprescott/brianprescott.github.io/README.md

 # Brian C. Prescott's professional website.

-This website contains the following information
+This website contains the following information:

     - Research papers and links to replication packages.